KaliAbebe/Phase-3-Hackathon/README.md

 This is a simple App to get inspiration for every day life.
+This App is targeted to collect quotes that are popular and we are attaching the database to an api and displaying it to a website that we have already deployed on the app engine.